Alif210222/Job-Seeker-Web/README.md

     4.User can see their profile and update profile .
     5.only the register user can see their profile page and company or job details .
     6.Users can see which number of people are using this website and which number of people get help or job by this site.
-    7.Its a ser friendly site that help the user guide how to do apply.
+    7.Its a user friendly site that help the user guide how to do apply.

 use `npm react icons , npm react helmet , npm react toast`